-If you’re running a Software as a Service (SaaS) business, your customers will expect a Service Level Agreement (SLA) from you.
+If you’re running a B2B Software as a Service (SaaS) business, your enterprise customers may expect a Service Level Agreement (SLA) from you.
 This agreement promises your customer support services, offers different tiers of service (Amazon and Microsoft make a TON of money from their support services), and credits to the customer if your product fails to meet required service levels.

 This post will give you a high level overview of SaaS Service Level Agreements, and what should be included in them.

 - Definitions – As with most contracts you sign with clients, a Definitions section should lay out specific meanings of terms used throughout the agreement, specifically those that are exclusive to your company – like product names, unit names, etc.

 - Support Service Responsibilities – This section lays out what you, as the SaaS provider, are going to do for your customers – including responding to support tickets, support phone calls, tiers of support, access to support portals (like ZenDesk), and fixing defects.